barrucadu/lookwhattheshoggothdraggedin.com/posts/d12-d8-random-tables.markdown

 being rolled together, I can't help but wonder "what if you roll one die with advantage or disadvantage"?

-If we skew the [glo:dice-notation "`d12`"], we get a gradual shift in the distribution, making 9 or 13 the most likely numbers, and the chance of getting a 2 or a 20 almost negligible if you're skewing the die the other way.
+If we skew the `d12`, we get a gradual shift in the distribution, making 9 or 13 the most likely numbers, and the chance of getting a 2 or a 20 almost negligible if you're skewing the die the other way.